Contact us

 Climate: Precipitation and temperature vary in accordance to altitude; the average temperature is between 9ºC – 0ºC.

-Biodiversity: In accordance with the studies made by Roberto Arevalo of The Mountain Institute, in Cordillera Huayhuas has been identified 272 species of plants, grouped into 148 genera and 55 families.
-There are 61 species of bird, 14 mammals, two anphibians and two fish.
-Ten species of bird threatened by extinction have been identified.
-Between some species in fauna we have: Weasel (Mustela Frenata) whose name in Quechua language 'Huayhuash' takes this mountain range, Condor (Vultur griphus), Vizcacha (Lagidium peruvianum), Wachua (Berniola melanoptera ), Shirish (Oreotrochilus estella), Andean fox (Dusicyion culpaeus), Etc. In flora: Totora (Scirpus riparius), Ichu (Stipa festua sp.), Quenual (Polilepys weberbaueri), Escorzonera (Homoiantus multiflora), Huamanripa (Senecio tephrosioides), Etc.
+Biodiversity: According to the studies made by Roberto Arevalo of The Mountain Institute, there have been 272 species of plants, grouped into 148 genera, and 55 families identified in the Cordillera Huayhuash.
+There are 61 species of birds, 14 mammals, 2 amphibians and 2 fish.
+Ten of the bird species have been identified as being threatened by extinction.
+Some examples of the local fauna are: Weasels (Mustela Frenata), whose name in the Quechua language is “Huayhuash”, which is the source of the name of the mountain range, Condors (Vultur griphus), Vizcachas (Lagidium peruvianum), Wachuas (Berniola melanoptera ), the Shirish (Oreotrochilus estella), and Andean Foxes (Dusicyion culpaeus).
+The local flora includes: Totora reeds (Scirpus riparius), Ichu grass (Stipa festua sp.), Quenual trees (Polilepys weberbaueri), Escorzonera (Homoiantus multiflora), and Huamanripa (Senecio tephrosioides).